 Peer Reviewed Publications

 “Accounting for Accountability: Local Government and Social Equity in India,” Asian Survey, Vol. 55(5), Special Edition on State Capacity in India.
-[Forthcoming]

 Manuscripts and Working Papers

-2006 – “Audacious Institutions: Negotiating land tenure in pre-conflict Sri Lanka,” Putting Land First?
+2006 – “Audacious Institutions: Negotiating land tenure in pre-conflict Sri Lanka, Putting Land First?
 Exploring the Links Between Land & Poverty.
 Conference Proceedings: 6th Annual Symposium on Land & Poverty in Sri Lanka.
 Centre for Poverty Analysis, Colombo.

 I have also designed and implemented a survey experiment with over 3,000 respondents in India with Nikhar Gaikwad (Yale University), which seeks to explain gender-based differences in political economy preferences.
 We leverage the unique cultural setting of Meghalaya, in North East India, where the few remaining matrilineal and patrilineal tribes live side by side to identify the relationship between social norms, material resources, and political preferences.
 Our findings indicate a channel through which social norms drive preferences about political engagement: via their effect on material resources.